 A YOUTH PROGRAM UNLIKE ANY OTHER

-Because our mission goes beyond teaching young people how to play the game of golf, First Tee of the Virginia Peninsula has a youth development component in its classes called The Life Skills Education.
+Because our mission goes beyond teaching young people how to play the game of golf, First Tee – Virginia Peninsula has a youth development component in its classes called The Life Skills Education.
 As participants play the game of golf, children are encouraged to use First Tee’s Nine Core Values: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and judgment.
 Through golf and our core values, kids and teens will learn life skills including:

 - Making proper introductions